 This grapefruit, cinnamon, and salt scrub is a must as we try to get through the rest of winter.
 It is important to not skip this crucial nightly skincare step in order to reveal fresh glowing skin underneath all the make-up and dry skin cells.

-I love avocados they quite literally are life.
+Avocados are quite literally life.
 I don’t know what I would do if they disappeared.
 I try and eat avocados every day in my smoothie, as a snack, or for a delicious dinner recipe.
-If I ever have a little left over I will whip it up in the blender and throw it in my hair for a moisture kick.
+If I ever have a little leftover I will whip it up in the blender and throw it in my hair for a moisture kick.
 It is the best one-ingredient hair mask especially when you live in a dry climate.
 I often feel desperate for moisture and an avocado mask for my skin and hair always does the trick.

 Most of the powerful benefits come from carotenoids like alpha-carotene, beta-cryptoxanthin, beta-carotene, zeaxanthin, and lutein.
 These properties attack free radicals and also helps skin build a stronger structure by thickening and brightening skin.
 The avocado creates a barrier that keeps moisture in and also penetrates its nutrients deep into your skin for added benefits that restore your skin.
 The flesh where the dark green edge is where the powerful nutrients are most concentrated.